 The only problem might be safety - don't come here alone.
 San Francisco got more hazardous in recent years.
 If you are afraid to go alone, you can try one of the organized tours.

-When you are not hungry anymore, get back to the city and visit Ghirardelli Square, then go for a walk to Lombard street and catch the cable car at the top.
-Finally, you can hop-off at Chinatown and wander there for a little bit.
+When you are not hungry anymore, head back to the city and visit Ghirardelli Square, then go for a walk to Lombard Street and catch the cable car at the top.
+Finally, you can hop off at Chinatown and wander around there for a little bit.

 This point is excellent for photography.
 You can take it with your phone or camera.
 If you plan to use your camera, we recommend taking a tripod with you.
 And it's a good idea to grab some coffee at the gas station on the way here.

 Another good point to spend the morning and enjoy the bridge is the Golden Gate Bridge View Vista Point - at the opposite side of the bridge.

 From the Golden Gate viewpoint, you are close to the charming town of Sausalito, and the timing should be right to have a fantastic breakfast in the cafes here.

 Sausalito is a city in Marin County, California, across the Golden Gate from San Francisco.
 And from this city, you will see the San Francisco skyline from a distance.
 The view is excellent.

 We recommend sitting in one of the waterfront restaurants like the Lighthouse Café.

 If you like the smell of chocolate, you should visit Ghirardelli.
 The company was founded in 1852 by the Italian chocolatier Domenico Ghirardelli.
 He worked in South America, then moved to California to build what is now the third-oldest chocolate company in the United States.

 Unfortunately, the popular factory tours are not available anymore.
 Still, we recommend visiting Ghirardelli square, seeing the factory building, and tasting one of the best chocolates in the world at the Ghirardelli Ice Cream & Chocolate Shop.